moimart/hass-tpu-person-detector/README.md

 hass-jetson-person-detection
 ===============

-# Python script for person detection for Nvidia's Jetson boards
+## Python scripts for person detection for Nvidia's Jetson boards integration with HomeAssistant through MQTT

 ## Features:
 * Detects persons in a video stream